 Marble Hill Revived

-- Open up more areas in the park and create new habitats to improve the park's biodiversity
+• More areas of the park have been opened up to create new habitats and improve the park’s biodiversity.

-- Create a new play area for children
+• The new play area for children is open.

 Background to the Project